hwdsl2/self-hosted-ai-stack/stacks/chat-only/README.md

 | **[Ollama (LLM)](https://github.com/hwdsl2/docker-ollama)** | Runs local LLM models (llama3, qwen, mistral, etc.) | `11434` |
 | **[LiteLLM](https://github.com/hwdsl2/docker-litellm)** | AI gateway with Admin UI — routes requests to Ollama and 100+ providers | `4000` |

+> **Note:** The lightweight stacks use shared default container names, ports, and Docker volume names.
+Run one stack variant at a time with the default compose files; stop the current variant before switching to another.

+Default access:

+- LiteLLM is published on host port `4000`.
+- Ollama is internal to the Docker network; use LiteLLM for host or browser access.

 ## Quick start

+**Requirements:**

+- A Linux server (local or cloud) with Docker installed
+- Enough RAM for this stack and your selected model (see the memory estimate above)
+- For larger LLM models (8B+), 16 GB or more is recommended

 ```bash
 git clone https://github.com/hwdsl2/self-hosted-ai-stack